tkl220/cse280/trajectory_rollout/README.md

 ### **** Simulation.cpp (BEST working file- car runs in a circle)
-    --  most recent file I have been working on -- this file simulates the robot running on a circular path Similar to the previoud two files:
+    --  most recent file I have been working on -- this file simulates the robot running on a circular path Similar to the previous two files:
     See the main method to understand the flow of the model, basically: each complete for loop ends up moving the car 1 second forward, each iteration moves it 0.1 second forward in each for loop you: